 On 07/07/2017 PATRICIA YRIGOLLEN filed a Contract - Other Contract lawsuit against JESUS CRUZ.
 This case was filed in Los Angeles County Superior Courts, Norwalk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are MASTER CALENDAR, MARGARET MILLER BERNAL and BRIAN F. GASDIA.
+The Judges overseeing this case are MARGARET MILLER BERNAL and BRIAN F. GASDIA.
 The case status is Pending - Other Pending.

 Pending - Other Pending